You might be thinking that telling about yourself to others is something very easy.

-However, people get tongue tied when a recruiter asks them this dreaded question “tell me about yourself“.
+However, people get tongue tied when a recruiter asks them this question “tell me about yourself“ in an interview.

-Here are a few tips to help you through with one of the most dreaded questions in the recruiting process.
+Now let us begin with few tips. to help you through with one of the most dreaded questions in the recruiting process.

 Be prepared for: